 The strong quarterly sales were driven by branded business, which totaled $586.1 million, up 7% from the third quarter last year.

 On a percentage basis, store brand sales grew even faster, up 9%, to $150.8 million in the quarter.
 By contrast, other sales, including food service and vending, were $229.6 million, down 2.4%.
 The company experienced growth in Dave’s Killer Bread, Wonder and the Nature’s Own Perfectly Crafted lines.
 Canyon Bakehouse gluten-free bread also contributed, as did the company’s Sun-Maid breakfast bread, introduced late in the third quarter of 2018.

 The growth in store brand sales was attributed to strong sales of private label gluten-free bread made by Canyon.

 During a conference call Nov.
-7 open to investment analysts, Mr. McMullian described the acquisitions of Dave’s Killer Bread and Canyon Bakehouse as “resounding successes.”
+7 open to investment analysts, A. Ryals McMullian, president and chief executive officer, described the acquisitions of Dave’s Killer Bread and Canyon Bakehouse as “resounding successes.”

-Earnings guidance of 93c to 98c per share and adjusted e.p.s. of 94 to 99c were left unchanged.
+Earnings guidance of 93c to 98c per share and adjusted e.p.s. of 94c to 99c were left unchanged.